tjburch/AdventOfCode/README.md

 ## Highlights

+Here are some solutions I found particularly interesting, or additional plots and graphics I made along the way.

 ### Solution for December 11

 I decided to visualize this variant on Conway's Game of Life, and I quite like how they came out: